cscsCSCScscs/pyodbc/Cursor.md

 You will need to call stored procedures using execute().
 You can use your database's format or the ODBC escape format.

 #### tables(table=None, catalog=None, schema=None, tableType=None)
-Creates a result set of tables in the database that match the given criteria.
+Returns an iterator for generating information about the tables in the database that match the given criteria.

-The table, catalog, and schema interpret the '' and '%' characters as wildcards.
+The table, catalog, and schema interpret the '_' and '%' characters as wildcards.
 The escape character is driver specific, so use Connection.searchescape.

 Each row has the following columns.
 See the [SQLTables](https://msdn.microsoft.com/en-us/library/ms711831.aspx) documentation for more information.

 1. table_cat: The catalog name.
-1. table_schema: The schema name.
+1. table_schem: The schema name.
 1. table_name: The table name.
-1. table_type: One of TABLE, VIEW, SYSTEM TABLE, GLOBAL TEMPORARY, LOCAL TEMPORARY, ALIAS, SYNONYM, or a data source-specific type name.
+1. table_type: One of the string values 'TABLE', 'VIEW', 'SYSTEM TABLE', 'GLOBAL TEMPORARY', 'LOCAL TEMPORARY', 'ALIAS', 'SYNONYM', or a datasource specific type name.
 1. remarks: A description of the table.
 ```python
 for row in cursor.tables():